erschumb/hu-RG-motif-composition-analysis/README.md

 The `human_reviewed.json` from PhasePred containing information on the phase separation propensity of all human proteins has not been included in this repo, due to its large file size.
-The most recent version can be downloaded here: http://predict.phasep.pro/static/phasepred/database/human_reviewed.zip The version used for this dataset can be requested if necessart, see Contact.
+The most recent version can be downloaded here: http://predict.phasep.pro/static/phasepred/database/human_reviewed.zip The version used for this was the file from Feb, 11th, 2022, downloaded on June, 13th, 2023 and can be requested if necessary, see Contact.
+At the time of writing (July, 1st, 2025) this is still the latest release.

 ### Recommended (Using Conda)